Bill Richmond: Nathan Hale

-Some historians have claimed that on 22 September 1776, Richmond was one of the hangmen who executed Nathan Hale.
+Some historians have claimed that on 22 September 1776, Richmond tied the rope that was used to hang Nathan Hale.
 However, Luke G. Williams, in his biography of Richmond, entitled Richmond Unchained, claims that the Richmond who served as the hangman of Hale was not Bill Richmond, but another man of the same surname.
 Williams writes that:

 The Richmond-as-hangman theory took root due to a coalescence of circumstantial evidence: numerous accounts of Hale's execution feature references to a black or mulatto hangman named Richmond (for example, the 1856 book Life of Nathan Hale: The Martyr Spy of the American Revolution, refers to the 'negro Richmond, the common hangman'); artwork of the execution published by Harpers Weekly in 1860 shows a black man holding the hanging rope; and then there is Richmond's connection to Percy and the British military, as well as the proximity of Staten Island to the site of Hale's execution in Manhattan.
 Given this series of coincidences, it seems a reasonable enough piece of speculation.
 However several hitherto ignored sources from the eighteenth century directly contradict the possibility of Richmond being involved.
 Quite simply, Hale's hangman may have been black and named Richmond, but he wasn't Bill Richmond.
 Rather, as reports in the Gaines Mercury and Royal Gazette indicate, he was a Pennsylvania runaway with the same surname as Bill who ended up working as the hangman for the notorious Boston Provost Marshal William Cunningham.
 The hangman Richmond absconded from his duties in 1781, Cunningham offering a one-guinea reward for his return a full four years after Bill Richmond's likely departure for England.